Highway MM Corridor RAISE Grant

 - BCA Technical Memo

 The OTO in partnership with the City of Republic and MoDOT applied for a RAISE Grant.
 RAISE stands for Rebuilding American Infrastructure with Sustainability and Equity.
 Every year the US DOT issues a call for project applications for possible funding through the RAISE discretionary grant program.
 This is not guaranteed funding.
 It is a competitive grant based on selection criteria.
 Curious on what it is?
 You can find more information here: RAISE Grant Program.

-The OTO partnered with MoDOT and the City of Republic to apply for a 2022 RAISE Discretionary Grant.
+The OTO is partnering with MoDOT and the City of Republic to reapply for a 2023 RAISE Discretionary Grant.
 The goal of the application is to obtain funding to fix capacity and safety issues on Highway MM between I-44 and US 60.
 It involves the realignment (new roadway) of the Highway MM Corridor, closing of two railroad at-grade crossings, adding ADA sidewalk and trail along the new alignment, as well as additional capacity and turn lanes to the corridor.
 State Highway MM is a planned primary arterial thoroughfare that connects Interstate 44 to multiple other major highways including US Highway 60.
 State Highway MM also serves as a primary route to the Springfield-Branson National Airport as well as the Wilson’s Creek National Battlefield.
 Because of its unique logistical advantages, the project corridor has experienced rapid and sustained economic development that continues to generate traffic, especially freight traffic along the corridor.
 The project is to address existing and future concerns due to growing traffic volumes within the Highway MM Corridor.

 Widening and Improving the Roadway.
 The core of the project is to widen Highway MM between I-44 and US 60.
 This segment is currently one lane in each direction (northbound and southbound).
 The road will be be widened to five lanes.